pactflow/docs.pactflow.io/website/docs/docs/billing.md

 Account administrators can perform the following functions once logged in:

 1. Modify the primary account information, such as name, email and address
-2. Upgrade or cancel your subscription
+2. Upgrade, downgrade or cancel your subscription
 3. Add or manage payment methods, such as credit cards
 4. Update billing address information
 5. View billing history and previous invoices